ManasaMerugumalli/VSUM_V7/README.md

 Place your video  and csv file in contents You can use .mp4 videos and .csv file sequences.

 # Running the Notebook
-1. Open OBJECT_DETECTION.ipynb in Google Colab.
+1. Open Video_Summarization.ipynb in Google Colab.
 2. Run each cell step-by-step.
 3. The notebook will:
     - Load the model